Skip to Content

 Mondello Beach Promenade Walk

-Other than relaxing on the beach itself, there’s a lovely seafront promenade walk that you can do adjacent to the beach.
-Given the decent length of the beach, the promenade walk stretches nearly 2km one-way.
+Given the beach’s decent length, the promenade walk stretches nearly 2km one way.
 During the walk, you can explore the quaint Port of Mondello.
 Indeed, doing the promenade walk is a great way to stretch the legs after chillin’ on the beach.
 It’s also a great way to suss out the restaurants in the area.

 Mondello Restaurants

-Mondello is full of restaurants, bars, cafes, gelaterias and other eateries.
-Because Mondello is a tourist destination, you’ll find some restaurants clearly ripping off tourists.
-Additionally, the food served at lido’s is often overpriced.
 So, make sure to explore away from the beach clubs and do a quick little Google search before choosing a place to eat and drink.
 Will it be gelato, granita, Italian coffee cream or all three?

 How to Get From Palermo to Mondello Beach